chen211256/leetcode/README.md

 # leetcode
-This is record for my leetcode solution with python3
+This is record for my leetcode solution.
+All the solutions are based on Python3.